Is Online Sports Betting Legal in Georgia?

 Is There No Deposit Sports Betting in Georgia?

-At the moment, there is no online sport betting of any kind that is legal in Georgia.
+At the moment, there is no online sports betting of any kind that is legal in Georgia.
 It may be that offshore betting sites offer no deposit betting, which can be accessed from Georgia.

 What Is the Future of Online Sports Betting in Georgia?

 The immediate future of sports betting in Georgia is not clear.
-What is clear however, is the direction the winds are blowing across the country regarding legalization.
+What is clear, however, is the direction the winds are blowing across the country regarding legalization.